ylacaute/ez-Dashing/README.md

 Go on [http://localhost:8080](http://localhost:8080)

-Please note :
+__Please note that your config directory:__
- - your directory must be in absolute path for Docker
+ - MUST be in absolute path for Docker
- - your directory must contains 'server.properties' and 'dashboard.json' (sample in project)
+ - MUST contains 'server.properties' and 'dashboard.json' (sample in project)

 # Build the application